 Sound /θ/ is a stronger sound.
-To pronounce it, you only need to place the tip of the tongue between your teeth.
+To pronounce it, you only need to place the tongue tip between your teeth.
 However, you need to blow air through the mouth and avoid vibrating the vocal cords

 Some of these words include:

-The similarity between the unvoiced and the voiced /th/ sounds is that you place the tip of the tongue slightly behind the top front teeth.
+The similarity between the unvoiced /th/ sounds and the voiced /th/ sounds is that you place the tip of the tongue slightly behind the top front teeth.
 Additionally, your lips should remain relaxed when making both sounds.
-Alternatively, you can place the tongue between the bottom and top front teeth.
+Alternatively, you can place the tongue between the top and bottom front teeth.